Capital Impact Partners Celebrates Aflac Incorporated’s Announcement of a Major Investment and Commitment Toward Helping Disinvested Communities

 “As a compassionate company that is innately driven by our commitment to the policyholders and communities we serve, we are continually seeking investment opportunities that champion underserved communities,” said Teresa McTague, Chief Investment Officer of Aflac U.S. and Aflac Global Investments’ Global Head of ESG Investment Strategies.
 “The opportunity presented by Capital Impact Partners aligned very well with the Socioeconomic Advancement and Empowerment category under our Sustainability Bond Framework.
 We were thrilled to identify and act upon this caliber of investment opportunity through Capital Impact Partners.
 Our investment and partnership is far more than transactional to us; it embodies our vision of making a direct and measurable difference in the lives of many, which exemplifies core values our company treasures.”

-“We are thrilled to join in celebrating Aflac Incorporated’s commitment toward our mission,” said Raymond Guthrie, Head of Capital Deployment for Capital Impact Partners.
+“We are thrilled to join in celebrating Aflac Incorporated’s commitment toward our mission,” said Natalie Gunn, Chief Financial Officer of Capital Impact Partners.
 “We’ve shown over the past 40 years just how effective impact investing can be.
 We’re able to deliver a strong financial performance while fulfilling our mission of creating social and economic justice in disinvested communities throughout the United States.”

 Funding from the Notes helps expand Capital Impact’s national footprint to increase access to critical social services, including health care, education, healthy foods, affordable housing, cooperatives, and dignified aging facilities.
 To date, individuals and organizations have invested more than $200 million in Notes.

 “Uplifting community solutions isn’t something any single organization or company can achieve alone.
-Working together with a variety of stakeholders at the table makes our efforts stronger,” said Guthrie.
+Working together with a variety of stakeholders at the table makes our efforts stronger,” said Ms. Gunn.

 Impact investing fills the funding gap between investors and communities.
 For example, it creates more opportunities for emerging developers of color, expands access to healthy foods, and increases the amount of affordable housing.